MyGet/Policies/acceptable-use-policy.md

 # MyGet Acceptable Use Policy

+This document was last updated on: June 6, 2018

 MyGet has adopted a philosophy that assumes the honesty and good intent of our Subscribers, therefore  our services are provided in as unrestricted a manner as possible to allow our users to have the richest Service experience possible.

 This Acceptable Use Policy ("AUP") must be read in conjunction with our applicable [Terms of Service](https://www.myget.org/policies/terms) and [Privacy Policy](https://www.myget.org/policies/privacy), and may be subject to change from time to time.